oi100matheus/oi100matheus/README.md

 <div align="center">
 ## Hi there 👋
 Hey, I'm Matheus.
-I'm a programming student, currently focused on Python, Java and the Django, Spring framework.
+I'm a programming student, currently focused on Java, Spring framework.

 For now, coding/studying is just a hobby and I don't plan on working with it in the future.
 I worked for 2 years in the IT department of the Brazilian Navy with hardware, Linux, HTML, and CSS.
 I graduated in IT from the Federal Institute of Rio (IFRJ).
 ### Github Stats